ClaytonSdS/SugarcaneLeafDisease/README.md

 ## Architecture
 The architecture we selected for our model can be seen in Figure 4 below.

-Note that it is a sequential model with residual blocks—Block Type 1 and Block Type 2 (as shown in Fig. 3-a and 3-b).
+Note that it is a sequential model with residual blocks—Block Type 1 and Block Type 2 (as shown in Fig. 3-b and 3-c).
 These blocks have a sandwich-like composition, with a Conv-CBAM-Conv structure as the key combination.
 In this case, we implemented [CBAM](figures/cbam.png) because it is a lightweight feature refinement module that infers attention maps [[2]](https://doi.org/10.1007/978-3-030-01234-2_1), including both channel and spatial maps.

 Moreover, deep convolutional networks are known to learn increasingly deeper representations through long sequences of convolutional layers with progressively more kernels.
-As a consequence, we followed the same principles proposed in AlexNet [3], incorporating a total of fiveteen convolutional layers.
+As a consequence, we followed those same principles proposed in AlexNet paper [3], incorporating a total of fiveteen convolutional layers.

 Furthermore, instead of utilizing an average pooling layer [[4]](https://doi.org/10.1109/CVPR.2016.90) — which serves as an aggregator of spatial information — we opted for max pooling, which produced better results while maintaining the same aggregation purpose — max pooling also acts as a distinctive object feature selector [[2]](https://doi.org/10.1007/978-3-030-01234-2_1) — and reduce the number of parameters.

-At last	, in order to avoid the vanishing gradient problem, we employed a residual approach to connect these residual blocks, following the proposed approach of typical ResNet architectures [4].
+At last, in order to avoid the vanishing gradient problem, we employed a residual approach to connect these residual blocks, following the proposed approach of typical ResNet architectures [[4]](https://doi.org/10.1109/CVPR.2016.90).

 ![model18-diagram](figures/model_18.png)